 This is part three of a multipart series on how to consciously transition into the new year.

-I was running a workshop early in January, and the group sighed a huge sigh of relief when I told them that they didn’t need to have their plans for the year ahead fully formed.
+Last January I was running a workshop, and the group sighed a huge sigh of relief when I told them that they didn’t need to have their plans for the year ahead fully formed.
 There is a weight of expectation at the beginning of January, where the calendar has flipped over, and a ‘fresh start’ has begun.
 Yet the reality is that there is often a void during January.
 A space in which a transition has yet to fully emerge, and as one year comes to an end and the new one begins, you may experience what is known as a ‘little death’.

 The end of the year signifying a transition into the beginning of something as yet unknown.